OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

 #### Symmetric example using built in JCA/JCE classes

-If you absolutely cannot use a separate library, it is still possible to use the built JCA/JCE classes but it is strongly recommended to have a cryptography expert review the full design and code.
+If you absolutely cannot use a separate library, it is still possible to use the built JCA/JCE classes but it is strongly recommended to have a cryptography expert review the full design and code, as even the most trivial error can severely weaken your encryption.

 The following code snippet shows an example of using AES-GCM to perform encryption/decryption of data.